ToniWonKanobi/theoveranalyzed.net/posts/2015/2/3/jeff-williams-CEO-material-for-apple.md

-@@ Title=Jeff Williams -- CEO Material For Apple?
+@@ Title=Jeff Williams: CEO Material for Apple?
-@@ Date=2015-02-03 15:00
+@@ Date=2015-02-03T15:00:00+00:00
 @@ Link=http://www.aboveavalon.com/notes/2015/1/29/jeff-williams-apple-ceo-material
 @@ Description=Could Apple's current COO end up its next CEO?
 (Does this sound familiar?)
 @@ Tags=Apple, business, Neil Cybart, John Gruber, Tim Cook, Eddy Cue, Jony Ive, Phil Schiller, Jeff Williams, Angela Ahrendts

 Neil Cybart's recent piece inspired some interesting thoughts from [John Gruber][daringfireball].
 Here's what he had to say:
 >I’d guess that the current short list of Cook successors would consist of (in alphabetical order) Eddy Cue, Jony Ive, Phil Schiller, and Williams.
 All of them long-time Apple leaders.
 (After a few more years, Angela Ahrendts would certainly be considered.
 But at this point she’s still too new to the company.)
 I think Ive is the least likely of the bunch to want the job, but he certainly has the respect within the company.